lollinng/GO_Bookstore/README.md

 code .
 ```

 Starts with
 users -> routes -> Controllers(logic and operations with db) -> Models(structure of db,accessing config for connection) -> config

-no update we wil have to
-get id -> delete id ->  add id